Children of Incarcerated Parents Attend First Summer Camp Hosted by DOC

 Giron came up with the idea of hosting a camp, solely for children who have parents in prison.
 She’s not aware of any other state with a similar program.

-Notices were posted at all 12 Washington state prisons, urging offenders to send in applications for their children.
-Offenders at 10 facilities sent in 89 applications, however many of the children were unable to attend for a variety of reasons, including illness and difficulty arranging transportation.
+Notices were posted at all 12 Washington state prisons, urging inmates to send in applications for their children.
+Inmates at 10 facilities sent in 89 applications, however many of the children were unable to attend for a variety of reasons, including illness and difficulty arranging transportation.
 In the end, 22 children arrived at the camp by bus at about noon on Wednesday.

-Funding for the camp comes from offenders and their families through the Offender Betterment Fund.
+Funding for the camp comes from inmates and their families through the Offender Betterment Fund.
 No tax dollars were used.
 The projected cost of the camp, not including donations, is about $6,000.

 While this year’s KUBI camp was a pilot, it was so successful that DOC has already decided to hold another camp next summer, and the Girls Scouts have signed a contract to hold the camp yearly.